rcorbish/node-algos/SimulatedAnnealing.md

 It is important to figure out a good cost metric for your solution space.
 For example a "traveling salesman" might well use the path length.

+There are several constants (e.g. `INITIAL_TEMPERATURE`) defined in the code.
+Play with the constants in the code to tweak the convergence.

 ## Example

 [Bin Packing](https://en.wikipedia.org/wiki/Bin_packing_problem) is a problem which puts items into a set of bins, so that each bin has about the same total amount.
 Anytime you may ask "How do I share things evenly?" this may be of interest.
-Play with the constants in the code, this is an art not a science!!! (ducking for cover).

 For BinPacking we subclass ( as best as we can in javascript ) the SimulatedAnnealing function